Are you an adviser? Go to Unbiased Pro

 • Land Registry update fees

-Can I buy the freehold on my property?
+Can you buy the freehold on a leasehold property?

-If you are in a block of flats, then you can’t own the freehold on the property unless all residents buy the freehold jointly.
-This can be trickier to arrange, but in many cases it’s worth trying.
+If you are in a block of flats, you can’t own the freehold on the property unless all residents buy the freehold jointly.
+This can be trickier to arrange, but in many cases, it’s worth trying.

 Can leasehold rights be transferred?